-North Korea launches new ‘tactical nuclear attack’ submarine
+N Korea heralds ‘new chapter’ with ‘tactical nuclear attack’ submarine

 Kim stressed the need to “push forward with the nuclear weaponisation of the navy”, KCNA said.

+United Nations human rights chief Volker Turk told the Security Council last month that Pyongyang was letting its people go hungry as it devoted more resources to upgrading its armed forces.

+“If conflict were imminent on the Korean Peninsula, you wouldn’t want to be a crew member on that submarine.
+Even if its nuclear attack capability is largely a bluff, that loud, slow boat could be sunk as soon as it left port,” Leif-Eric Easley, a professor at Ewha University in Seoul, told Al Jazeera.
+“It’s another example of North Korea misallocating resources against the welfare of its people.
+Kim wants to increase military power, but when Pyongyang is more threatening, it is actually less secure. ”

-North Korea has carried out a slew of weapons tests in recent years, including what it said was a “new type” of submarine-launched ballistic missiles, as Kim steps up his efforts to modernise the country’s military.
+North Korea has carried out a slew of weapons tests in recent years, including what it said was a “new type” of submarine-launched ballistic missile (SLBM), as Kim steps up his efforts to modernise the country’s military.
 The country is banned from carrying out ballistic missile tests under longstanding United Nations sanctions.

 Analysts first spotted signs that at least one new submarine was being built in 2016, and in 2019, state media showed Kim inspecting a previously unreported vessel that was built under “his special attention” and that would be deployed in the waters off the east coast.